avijeetjha30/Data_wrangling_python/README.md

     cv2 - To get frames from video. uuid - rename the frame name using uuid for name conflict. pybase64 - for encoding and decoding.
-    pytest-shutil - for high level operations on files anf collections of files.
+    pytest-shutil - for high level operations on files and collections of files.

 <h3>Create and activate virtual environment -</h3>